roff(7) — Linux manual page

 • In filled text lines, use \& before “.” and “'” if they are

-preceded by space, so that reflowing the input doesn't turn
+preceded by space, so that revisions to the input don't turn

 them into control lines.